-Here are a few of the ways we have been able to leverage our data lake to provide our clients with real insights that had a measurable impact on their parcel spend:
+Here are a few of the ways we have been able to leverage our data lake to provide our customers with real insights that had a measurable impact on their parcel spend:

-- Benchmarking: With access to more than a decade of data across 3,300+ clients, our data lake empowers our business with the ability to compare one client’s performance against everyone else’s, identifying areas where contract rates should be better and where they are over performing.
+- Benchmarking: With access to more than a decade of data across 3,300+ customers, our data lake empowers our business with the ability to compare one customer’s performance against everyone else’s, identifying areas where contract rates should be better and where they are over performing.

 - Forecasting & Simulating: The data lake allows us go beyond benchmarking and into simulating contract behavior.
-By identifying clients of similar shipping profile (volume, shipping type, distribution footprint, contract discounts) we can forecast or simulate changes to shipping behavior, contracts or distribution methodology.
-We are able to forecast a client’s current rates and shipping behavior against alternatives.
-Thanks to our data lake we are able to identify savings opportunities along with forecasting options for an improved shipping experience for our client’s customers.
+By identifying customers of similar shipping profile (volume, shipping type, distribution footprint, contract discounts) we can forecast or simulate changes to shipping behavior, contracts or distribution methodology.
+We are able to forecast a customer’s current rates and shipping behavior against alternatives.
+Thanks to our data lake we are able to identify savings opportunities along with forecasting options for an improved shipping experience for our customer’s customers.

 “Big Data” as a term exists for a reason; in today’s world data is growing exponentially.
 Remember though, that without the proper resources and technology, it won’t be possible to leverage Big Data to drive actual value creation.